Facilities & Resources

 A number of Atmospheric Science research projects are conducted in collaboration with the Environment Canada and groups from other universities, while Space Science projects such as Phoenix, OSIRIS on Odin, and SWIFT involve collaboration with local companies (MDA Space Missions, ConDev, Optech, EMS technologies etc) as well as the Canadian Space Agency, ESA, NASA and JPL.

 The Petrie Science Building is connected to the Chemistry and Computer Science Building (CCB) which houses the Departments of Chemistry and Computer Science.
 Other York facilties include a professionally staffed glassblowing shop, a machine shop, an electronics shop, numerous desktop computers, VAX workstations, and IBM mainframe computers.
 The University library has a collection in excess of 1,000,000 volumes.
-Other facilities are available in the Centre for Research in Earth and Space Technology (CRESTech), a Centre of Excellence of the Province of Ontario, with headquarters on the York University campus.

 The York campus at Keele Street and Steeles Avenue in the northwestern suburbs of Metropolitan Toronto was opened in 1965 and became the principal seat of the University.
 This campus consists of some 600 acres providing all educational, residential and social facilities necessary for modern university life.
 A Faculty of Science was created in 1969 by separating the Departments of Biology, Chemistry and Physics (later to be renamed Physics and Astronomy) from the Faculty of Arts and Science.
 Later additions to the Faculty (which was renamed the Faculty of Pure and Applied Science in 1989) include the department of Earth and Atmospheric Science and the department of Computer Science.
 The departments of Mathematics, Psychology, Physical Education and Geography are all affiliated with the Faculty of Pure and Applied Science.
 In all, there are nine constituent faculties, and at present there are about 45,000 full time and part time students enrolled in the University.
 Of these, about ten percent are enrolled in graduate programs.